What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 </details>

-This is how the solution might look like using the `Map`:
+Here is how the solution might look like using the `Map`:

 ```jsx
 // src/common/enums/gender-type.enum.js